 | Founders Fund | Small, high-touch | Founder network, follow-on | Direct partner access at all stages |

-Sources: fund websites, LinkedIn headcount data, founder interviews, 2025 estimates.
+Sources: fund websites, LinkedIn headcount data, founder interviews.
+Headcount figures are 2025 estimates โ the latest available as of this update.

 The 5 Best VC Portfolio Value-Add Services That Actually Move the Needle